Culture and Change Management

 Campus-based teaching and learning will develop your knowledge and skills through a blend of theoretical, collaborative and practical methods, including:

 - One-to-one tutorials (by appointment)

-Lectures introduce the core knowledge for each module.
-Tutorials provide a forum for discussion and debate with personalised instruction from tutors, and the project work is your chance to employ research and other techniques to develop solutions to prescribed tasks.
+Typically, lectures will introduce the core module knowledge with tutorials designed to provide a forum for tutor-led discussion and debate.
+Project work is your chance to conduct research and other techniques that will help you to develop solutions to prescribed tasks.

 For full-time students, some modules are assessed using presentations.

 Rising to the challenge of a rapidly changing world, our multi-disciplinary courses will shape the next generation of urbanists, scientists, engineers, consultants and conservationists.
 Shaped by industry and delivered by supportive programme teams, you can develop the skills to become unstoppable in your career.